patrinoua/my-happy-road/readme.md

 1. Economical crisis
 1. Unemployed
 1. Being broke!

-_
-Being sad is often a sign that you need to act on something.
+_Being sad is often a sign that you need to change something.
 So listen to what your sadness is telling you.
 Consider if you should really change something.
 In my case, I changed country, developed my skills, and got a job in tech.
 As a friend once said, it's one of the least stressful professions and it pays well.